What Happens If Your Car is a Total Loss?

 After your insurance company declares your claim to be a total loss, the insurance company will take possession of your car.
 At this point, the insurance company notifies the DMV that the car has been totaled.
 In certain states, the car will be declared “salvage” and will be assigned a salvage title.
 At this point, any buyers that specialize in salvaging vehicles can purchase the car from the insurance company.

 What happens if you want to keep the totaled vehicle?
+Can you buy it back from the insurer?
 Some vehicles have sentimental value.
 Or, you may want to keep the car for its salvage value yourself.
 In this situation, your insurance company can allow you to retain ownership of the vehicle.
 You should receive less cash from your total loss insurance claim (the insurance company might subtract the salvage value of the vehicle from your payout).
 However, you will retain ownership of the vehicle.

 Some states actually prevent drivers from keeping total loss vehicles, while other states require you to obtain a certificate stating that the car is salvage.
 Your insurance company’s claims adjuster will be familiar with the laws in your state.